-A job-sharing assignment is the shared performance of the duties of one full-time, regular position by employees.
+A job-sharing assignment is the shared performance of the duties of one full-time, regular position by (2) two employees.

-The superintendent is responsible for recommending to the board when the best interests of the district would be served by creating a job-sharing assignment for a particular position.
+The superintendent is responsible for recommending to the board when the best interests of students and the district would be served by creating a job-sharing assignment for a particular position.

 The district reserves the authority to:

 Determine the number of job-sharing positions, if any, within the district;

-Require job-sharing employees to attend staff training or other staff development activities at one-half of full compensation;
+Require the employees to develop a written plan for sharing the performance of the position and to secure the written approval of their supervisor;

-Abolish any job-sharing assignment, or change a job-sharing position to a full time position held by one employee, at the sole discretion of the district;
+Dissolve any job-sharing assignment, or change a job-sharing position to a full time position held by one employee, at the sole discretion of the district in accordance with applicable provisions of collective bargaining agreements;

 Consider any request to create a job-sharing position in a position currently held by one employee, or vice -versa;

-Require job-sharing staff members to work full-time in the event of the termination or resignation of one of the job-sharing staff members, or until such time as a replacement can be hired, at the sole discretion of the district.
+Require job-sharing staff members to work full-time in the event of the termination or resignation of one of the job-sharing staff members, at the sole discretion of the district.

-Employees sharing a position shall sign a job-sharing contract to be developed by the superintendent.
-The contract shall identify contingencies that may arise during the course of employment including, but not limited to, absence or resignation of one of the job-sharing employees, computation of employee benefits, and responsibility for participation in staff meetings and committees.
-The purpose of such contract is to address potential conflicts in an equitable manner in advance of actual conflicts.
+Employees sharing a position will sign a job-sharing agreement annually, subject to the approval of the superintendent/designee.
+The agreement will identify contingencies which may arise during the course of employment including, but not limited to, absence or resignation of one of the job-sharing employees, computation of employee benefits, and responsibility for participation in staff meetings and committees of the position to be shared.

-The conditions provided by this policy are not intended to discourage job sharing nor to impose disproportionate burdens upon job-sharing staff members.
-The superintendent shall establish job-sharing procedures which describe the duties, responsibilities, salaries and benefits for individuals sharing a position.

-END OF POLICY

 Cross References: